clustarr/docs/docs/ansible-configuration.md

 This section describes how to specify the Ubuntu Server release that is installed on new hosts.

 - `ubuntu_server_url`:
-Specifies the url to the Ubuntu Server release.
+Specifies the URL to the Ubuntu Server release.
 It can be requested [here](http://releases.ubuntu.com/20.04/).

 - `ubuntu_server_checksum`:
-Specifies checksum type and value of the Ubuntu Server release and can be requested [here](https://releases.ubuntu.com/20.04/SHA256SUMS).
+Specifies the checksum type and value of the Ubuntu Server release and can be requested [here](https://releases.ubuntu.com/20.04/SHA256SUMS).

 An example entry looks like this: